Career Definition for a Legal Research Assistant

 |Job Skills||Independent worker, time management, knowledge of legal terminology and research techniques|

 |Median Salary (2017)*||$50,410 for paralegals and legal assistants|

 |Job Growth (2016-2026)*||15% for paralegal and legal assistants|

 Several courses in legal studies and law research are imperative for a successful career as a legal research assistant.
 These courses should lead to an associate's degree or bachelor's degree in paralegal studies.
 Completion of the associate's degree program or bachelor's degree program can take 2-4 years.
 Many community colleges offer these types of programs.

 Legal research assistants must be independent workers because they tend to work alone to find information needed to assist their legal counterparts.
 Since they work in deadline-driven environments, they must be able to manage their time well.
 It is important that they possess knowledge of legal terminology and legal research techniques.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), paralegals and legal assistants made $48,810 as a median salary in 2015.
-They should expect to see an 8% increase in the number of available positions from 2014-2024, which is about the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), paralegals and legal assistants made $50,410 as a median salary in 2017.
+They should expect to see an 15% increase in the number of available positions from 2016-2026, which is faster than the average for all occupations.
 The increase is thought to be due, in part, to an effort by employers to increase the efficiency of legal services and reduce costs.